MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 To return to "My Workspace", select **My Workspace** in the banner across the window web page.

- *You'll enhance the report design with advanced features in the **Enhance a Report in Power BI Desktop, Part 2** lab.*
+ *You'll enhance the report design with advanced features in the **Enhance a Report in Power BI Desktop** lab.*